earthly/earthly/docs/earthly-command/earthly-command.md

 ##### `--strict`

-Disallow usage of features that may create unreproducible builds.
+Disallow usage of features that may create unrepeatable builds.

 #### Log formatting options